The United States Navy’s submarine service is easily the most powerful ever fielded in the history of submarine warfare.

-The US Navy’s submarine service is easily the most powerful ever fielded in the history of submarine warfare.
-Consisting of Los Angeles, Seawolf, Virginia and Ohio-class boats, this all-nuclear force is silent and deadly, prowling the world’s waterways without anybody the wiser.
+Consisting of Los Angeles, Seawolf, Virginia, and Ohio-class boats, this all-nuclear force is silent and deadly, prowling the world’s waterways without anybody the wiser.

-As you can probably tell, these next-level torpedoes have undergone a considerable evolution from their predecessors of decades past.
-Advanced on-board computers, propulsion systems and explosives combine within the frame of the Mark 48 to make it a highly lethal one-shot-one-kill solution for every American submarine commander serving today.
+Advanced on-board computers, propulsion systems, and explosives combine within the frame of the Mark 48 to make it a one-shot, one-kill solution for every American submarine commander serving today.

-Like many weapons fielded on modern battlefields the Mark 48 ADCAP is “smart,” meaning that it can function autonomously with a high degree of efficiency and effectiveness, allowing for unparalleled accuracy.
-When fired in anger, the Mark 48 rushes to its target using a “pumpjet propulsor” that can push the torpedo to speeds estimated to be above 50 mph underwater, though the actual stats are classified.
+When fired in anger, the Mark 48 rushes to its target using a pump-jet propulsor that can push the torpedo to speeds estimated to be above 50 mph underwater, though the actual stats are classified.

 The high speeds were originally a major requirement to allow American subs to chase down fast-moving Soviet attack submarines, which were also capable of diving deep and out of range, thanks to reinforced titanium pressure hulls.

-The Mark 48 is initially guided by the submarine which deploys it through a thin trailing wire connected to the boat’s targeting computers and sensors.
+The Mark 48 is initially guided by the submarine that deploys it through a thin trailing wire connected to the boat’s targeting computers and sensors.
 Upon acquiring its target, the wire is cut and the torpedo’s internal computers take over, guiding the underwater weapon home with precision.

 In days past, when torpedoes missed their target, they would likely keep swimming on until exhausting their fuel supply, or until they detonated.
 That’s not the case with the Mark 48, however.